1992 Los Angeles riots: Unrest moves to Florence and Normandie

 After the retreat of officers at 71st and Normandie, many proceeded one block south to the intersection of Florence and Normandie.
 As the crowd began to turn physically dangerous, Bartholomew managed to flee the scene with the help of Goldman.
 Someone hit Bartholomew with a wood plank, breaking his jaw, while others pounded him and grabbed his camera.
 Just after 6 p.m., a group of young men broke the padlock and windows to Tom's Liquor, allowing a group of more than 100 people to raid the store and loot it.
-Concurrently, the growing number of rioters in the street began attacking civilians of non-black appearance, throwing debris at their cars, pulling them from their vehicles when they stopped, smashing window shops, or assaulting them while they walked on the sidewalks.
+Concurrently, the growing number of rioters in the street began attacking civilians who appeared not Black, throwing debris at their cars, pulling them from their vehicles when they stopped, smashing window shops, or assaulting them while they walked on the sidewalks.
 As Goldman continued to film the scene on the ground with his camcorder, the Los Angeles News Service team of Marika Gerrard and Zoey Tur arrived in a news helicopter, broadcasting from the air.
 The LANS feed appeared live on numerous Los Angeles television venues.

 At approximately 6:15 p.m., as reports of vandalism, looting, and physical attacks continued to come in, Moulin elected to "take the information" but not to respond or send personnel to restore order or rescue people in the area.
 Moulin was relieved by a captain, ordered only to assess the Florence and Normandie area, and, again, not to attempt to deploy officers there.
 Meanwhile, Tur continued to cover the events in progress live at the intersection.
 From overhead, Tur described the police presence at the scene around 6:30 p.m. as "none".

 Attack on Larry Tarvin

-At 6:43 p.m., a white truck driver, Larry Tarvin, drove down Florence and stopped at a red light at Normandie in a large white delivery truck.
+At 6:43 p.m., a White truck driver, Larry Tarvin, drove down Florence and stopped at a red light at Normandie in a large white delivery truck.
 With no radio in his truck, he did not know that he was driving into a riot.
 Tarvin was pulled from the vehicle by a group of men including Henry Watson, who proceeded to kick and beat him, before striking him unconscious with a fire extinguisher taken from his own vehicle.
 He lay unconscious for more than a minute as his truck was looted, before getting up and staggering back to his vehicle.
 With the help of an unknown African American, Tarvin drove his truck out of further harm's way.
 Just before he did so, another truck, driven by Reginald Denny, entered the intersection.
 United Press International Radio Network reporter Bob Brill, who was filming the attack on Tarvin, was hit in the head with a bottle and stomped on.